AmadeusWebInAction/core/data/engage-note-above.md

-<br><br>Kindly tick the applicable items, giving details where possible in the textbox that appears.
+Kindly tick the applicable items, giving details where possible in the textbox that appears.